2015 Medicare Part D coverage gap and catastrophic coverage

 What if I need my medicine right away?
 Or what if my health will be harmed by waiting 7 days?

-You or your doctor can file a request for an expedited appeal (sometimes called a "fast appeal") either in writing, or over the phone by calling 1-800-595-9532 (TTY users should call 711), 24 hours a day / 7 days a week.
-Requests may also be faxed to 1-866-308-6294.
+You or your doctor can file a request for an expedited appeal (sometimes called a "fast appeal") either in writing, or over the phone by calling toll-free 1-800-595-9532 (TTY users should call 711), 24 hours a day / 7 days a week.
+Requests may also be faxed toll-free to 1-866-308-6294.
 If your doctor files or supports your fast appeal, we must review it in 72 hours.

 We'll give you an answer within 72 hours.
 If we decide in your favor, we will tell you what to do to get your prescription filled.
 You'll receive a detailed letter later on.